globalizejs/globalize/doc/api/core/load.md

 This method allows you to load CLDR JSON locale data. `Globalize.load()` is a proxy to `Cldr.load()`.

-This method can be called as many time as needed.
+This method can be called as many times as needed.
 All passed JSON objects are deeply merged internally.

 For more information, see https://github.com/rxaviers/cldrjs#readme.